huiwenxchen/plurality/README.md

 Vote: Daniel<br />
 Anna<br />

-Anna is the winner of this plurality election.
+The program will declare Anna as the winner of this plurality election.